AdaCore/spark2014/docs/lrm/source/packages.rst

     volatile type, then the Effective_Reads aspect of any corresponding actual parameter shall be False.
     [This is because the parameter is passed by reference and the corresponding aspect of the formal parameter is False.
-In the 11 other cases, the volatility refining aspect of the formal parameter is True and so the aspect of the corresponding actual parameter may be either True or False.]
+In the 11 other cases, corresponding to the combination of a parameter mode and a volatility refinement aspect, the volatility refinement aspect of the formal parameter is True and so the aspect of the corresponding actual parameter may be either True or False.]

 .. _tu-fe-nt-external_state_variables-11: